Skip to main content

 Open the file picker

-Click Add your DNA data on the dashboard, or drag your raw DNA file onto the page.
+Click Add your DNA data in the Genome lens or Genetic Modifiers widget, use the header import button, or drag your raw DNA file onto the page.

 2